sigasi/sigasi_insights/content/opinion/and-winner-facebook.md

 That said, the winner is...
 [Facebook](http://on.fb.me/sigasi).
 What else is new?
 80% of the participating students are on Facebook.
 About half uses <a href="http://www.LinkedIn.com">LinkedIn</a>, and less than 30% is on <a href="http://www.twitter.com/sigasi">Twitter</a>.
 In the <a href="http://en.wikipedia.org/wiki/Long_Tail">long tail</a>, there is one site that I was not aware of: <a href="http://www.studivz.net/">StudiVZ</a>, which claims to be Germany's biggest social network.
 Since we have many users and customers in Germany, it shouldn't be a surprise that StudiVZ shows up in our polls.

 Social bookmarking is a lot less popular than social networking.
 Even the most popular social bookmarking site, <a href="http://www.StumbleUpon.com">StumbleUpon</a>, got less than a quarter of the votes.
-Ten percent go to <a href="http://www.delicious.com">Delicious</a> and <a href="http://www.digg.com">Digg</a> each.
+Ten percent go to Delicious and <a href="http://www.digg.com">Digg</a> each.

 As for the FPGA and VHDL related websites: Opencores gets frequent visits from almost 60% of the students.
 The Xilinx forum (49%) is almost double as popular as the Altera forum (25%).
 The other results are in the graph below.